ffund/intro-ml-tss21/syllabus/schedule-in-person.md

 * "Chalkboard lecture" Thursday 11:00 AM - 1:30 PM (NYC time) in JAB 474.
 * "Colab lecture" video will be released online after the chalkboard lecture.
-* Homework problem sets will be released on Fridays at 1PM, and will be due the following Sunday (9 days later) at midnight.
+* Homework problem sets will be released on Fridays at 1PM, and will be due 9 days later (on a Sunday) at midnight.
-* (Lab assignments will be on a less regular schedule, and will be approximately every two weeks.)
+* Lab assignments will be released on Fridays for even-numbered topics (2, 4, 6, 8, 10) and will be due 13 days later (on a Thursday) at midnight.
 * Office hours: See Brightspace calendar for dates and Zoom links

 For the Spring 2025 semester, a tentative schedule (subject to change) is: